Columbia Pictures: 1970s

 In December 1976, Columbia Pictures acquired the arcade game company D. Gottlieb & Co. for $50 million.

 In 1978, Begelman was suspended for having embezzled money from Columbia.
 Hirschfield was forced out for his refusal to reinstate him.
 Begelman later resigned and was replaced by Daniel Melnick in June 1978.
 Fay Vincent was hired to replace Hirschfield.

 Frank Price became president of production in 1978.
 In March 1979, he would become president of Columbia Pictures, succeeding Melnick.
 During Price's tenure he was responsible for turning out 9 of the top 10 grossing films in Columbia's history.

 In the fall of 1978, Kirk Kerkorian, a Vegas casino mogul who also controlled Metro-Goldwyn-Mayer, acquired a 5.5% stake in Columbia Pictures.
-He then announced on November 20, that he intended to launch a tender offer to acquire another 20% for the studio.
+He then announced on November 20, he intended to launch a tender offer to acquire another 20% for the studio.
 On December 14, a standstill agreement was reached with Columbia by promising not to go beyond 25% or seeking control for at least three years.

 On January 15, 1979, the United States Department of Justice filed an antitrust suit against Kerkorian to block him from holding a stake in Columbia while controlling MGM.
 On February 19, 1979, Columbia Pictures Television acquired TOY Productions; the production company founded by Bud Yorkin and writers Saul Turteltaub and Bernie Orenstein in 1976.
 In May, Kerkorian acquired an additional 214,000 shares in Columbia, raising his stake to 25%.
 On August 2, the trial began; on August 14, the court ruled in favor for Kerkorian.
 In 1979, Columbia agreed with Time-Life Video to release 20 titles on videocassette.